openhab/openhab1-addons/bundles/binding/org.openhab.binding.alarmdecoder/README.md

 ## Binding Configuration

-The binding is configured in the file `services/alarmdecoder.cfg`.
+The binding can be configured in the file `services/alarmdecoder.cfg`.

 | Property | Default | Required | Description |
 |----------|---------|:--------:|-------------|